Box Office

 Audition Information

-• All people auditioning will be asked to fill out an audition information sheet for the auditions.
-We prefer you print the form out in advance, complete it, and bring it with you to the audition – this will make you check in process go much faster.
+• All people auditioning will be asked to fill out an audition information sheet.
+We prefer you fill in the form in advance, print it, and bring it with you to the auditionthis will make your check in process go much faster.
+If you don’t have access to a printer, you may complete the form before the start of your audition.

 CLICK HERE TO PRINT YOUR AUDITION FORM.